CSM-Research/04-EXP-CMAutoGeneration/README.md

-# Experimentation of Concept Map Auto Generation
+# Automatic Concept Map Creation - Approach Validation

 This project was created by the research group of the Federal Technological University of Paraná - Cornélio Procópio Campus.